 Spring 2021 Program at UWG Carrollton

 Benefits and Learning Outcomes

 Participants earning a UWG Continuing Education Photography Certification will be able to maximize the use of their digital cameras in order to produce a “professional” grade photograph suitable for use in brochures, publications and personal display.

 Photography is an art form like no other.
 It captures a particular moment and freezes reality for one precious second.
 For Steven Broome, photography has been his life’s joy since he got his first camera in the fourth grade.
-As part of the UCM family, Steven channels his passion into creating stories and memories through photography and other visual technology.
-Steven has been part of the University of West Georgia family for more than two decades, having received his bachelor’s and master’s degrees from the university and joining the staff in 1989.
+As part of the UWG family, Steven channels his passion into creating stories and memories through photography and other visual technology.
+Steven has been part of the University of West Georgia family for more than two decades, having received his bachelor’s and master’s degrees from the university and joining the staff in 1989 and retiring in 2020.
 He has received several honors, including an APEX Award of Excellence for a photo taken on campus just following September 11, 2001, as well as being part of the team that won a CASE Gold Award for Campaign Publications during the UWG Centennial.
-As Associate Director of Visual Services, Steven supervises a team of skilled photographers and videographers who work hard at showing the story behind UWG and what makes it great.
+As the former Associate Director of Visual Services, Steven supervised a team of skilled photographers and videographers who work hard at showing the story behind UWG and what makes it great.
 He finds inspiration in the unbridled spirit embodied by the UWG community.
 Steven collects old cameras, a collection that has grown to include approximately 100 different types.
 In his words: “these are the tools that allowed regular people to document their own history, and it's that vernacular history that I find very interesting.”